Ryland Grace is the sole survivor on a desperate, last-chance mission--and if he fails, humanity and the earth itself will perish.

 I have to admit that at first I was a little bit hesitant about this book, because it is a written in first person, and it also starts out with ammnesia and also flashbacks.
 But after that I got used to the writing style pretty quickly and started to really get into the main story and the mystery behind everything happening around our protagonist.

 The story follows a lone astronaut that finds himself facing impossible odds every step of the way.
 The way the plot is revealed and how it moves forward every chapter is great.
 The scientific elements are pretty accurate and that was something I found really interesting.
-It reminded me a lot of Jules Verne’s novels that usually …
+It reminded me a lot of Jules Verne’s novels …

 After reading The Mote in God’s Eye, I realized that Garrit Franke, a fellow Fosstodon member, finished reading this book, so I decided to give it a try too.